You are here

 From making hotel or dinner reservations to checking opening hours for museums, there are plenty of reasons why it helps to have a French phone number while in France.

-What's more, if you are spending a bit of time in France, you may find yourself using your phone more often than you think you would have; while France is an advanced, Western country where Internet use is widespread, you may have already noticed that French websites are often not updated frequently, and may post incorrect hours or visiting information.
-Having a phone is useful for checking business hours or opening hours for museums, along with confirming reservations and appointments.
+What's more, if you are spending a bit of time in France, having a phone is useful for checking business hours or opening hours for museums, along with confirming reservations and appointments for instance.

-If you are moving to France, you may have noticed that a French telephone number is required in many of the bureaucratic processes that you will have to endure.
-Buying a cheap, pay-as-you-go phone for your first month in France can be a helpful short cut when tackling the legendary bureaucracy.
+Additionally, you are moving to France, you may have noticed that a French telephone number is required in many bureaucratic processes.
+Buying a cheap, pay-as-you-go phone for your first month in France can be a helpful short cut to make any of these procedures easier to complete.

 How the Mobile Phone Market Works in France